fronteers/website/src/en/organisation/history/index.md

 | --------------- | ------------------------------------------------------ |
 | Peter Paul Koch | Since 2012, upon stepping down as chairman             |
 | Krijn Hoetmer   | Since 2015, upon transfer of membership administration |

+## Conference history

+Since 2007, we have organised various conferences to share our love for webdevelopment.
+[Find out more about their history](/en/organisation/history/conference/)